-Maggie has nearly ten years of experience creating spaces that range from retail to large international mixed-use projects.
+Maggie has over ten years of experience creating spaces that range from retail to large international mixed-use projects.
 Seeing residential architecture as a great extension of designing for targeted groups, she joined Weber Thompson to work on affordable housing and market-rate residential projects.
 As the designer for Raven Terrace, located in the Yesler Terrace neighborhood of Seattle, Maggie brought a sensitivity to future resident needs and concerns, going so far as to help organize a book drive for residents after the building was compete.

-When not finding design solutions for residential projects, Maggie follows a lifelong passion for painting and drawing, taking breaks to venture out of doors on her bike and kayak, as well as spending time with her husband and son.
+When not finding design solutions for residential projects, Maggie follows a lifelong passion for painting and drawing, taking breaks to venture out of doors on her kayak, as well as spending time with her husband and son.